 B - Bodleian 888AD (9th century)

 F - Floirentine Laurentian MS. XXVIII (Plut.
-28.3, Greek)
+28.3, Greek, 10th century)

 Note the library recently changed the URL, the above is current and works as of 4/28/2025

 V - Viennese MS. Philos.
 Gr.
-No. 103; (Greek)
+No. 103; (Greek) This manuscript is known today by the name Phil. gr.
+31

 p - Paris Gr.
 2466 (12th century)